A Brief Guide to AWS EC2 Pricing

 Additional Pricing Considerations

-- Elastic Block Store (EBS): Costs depend on volume type (e.g., General Purpose SSD, Provisioned IOPS SSD, Magnetic) and snapshot storage.
+- Elastic Block Store (EBS): Volume costs depend on type — General Purpose SSD, Provisioned IOPS SSD, or Magnetic — plus snapshot storage.
+EBS snapshots are incremental, but they still add up over time if nobody’s deleting old ones.

-- Elastic Load Balancing (ELB): Charges based on the load balancer type and the amount of traffic it processes.
+- Elastic Load Balancing (ELB): Charges depend on the type of load balancer (Application, Network, or Classic) and the volume of traffic processed.
+High-traffic applications can generate meaningful ELB costs.

 Tools for Managing EC2 Costs